Press - Cultural References -

 Assembling the

-- Director Stephen Norrington is seen wearing a Snake Plissken shirt on set.
+- Director Stephen Norrington is wearing a Snake Plissken t-shirt on

 - In this episode when Stan's